Mars Hill Church: Dealing with dissent

 As a result of the large growth of the church, its bylaws were rewritten more than once.
 The outcome of this process led to changes in leadership organization in November 2007.
 The new bylaws installed lead pastor Jamie Munson, preaching pastor Mark Driscoll, and pastors Scott Thomas and Tim Beltz as "executive pastors" who led the objectives of the church "under the authority of the Board of Directors," on which the executive pastors also served as directors.
 This change precipitated the firing of two pastors.

 Mars Hill leaders said in forum postings that one fired pastor was removed, in part, for "displaying an unhealthy distrust in the senior leadership."
 They said the other was removed for "disregarding the accepted elder protocol for the bylaw deliberation period" and "verbally attacking the lead pastor" — charges the fired pastor denied, the leaders added.

 Church leadership instructed members of the congregation to shun the two former elders as unrepentant.
 Former Mars Hill Church elders and members have criticized the church for its harshness in dealing with dissent within its leadership.
-Additionally, members who have openly questioned or dissented with Mars Hill leaders have been asked to leave the church.
-This policy of church discipline was discussed during a lecture given on April 20, 2009 by Mark Driscoll for The Gospel Coalition.
+Additionally, members who openly questioned or dissented with Mars Hill leaders were asked to leave the church.
+This policy of church discipline was discussed during a lecture given on April 20, 2009, by Mark Driscoll for The Gospel Coalition.

 In early 2012, the church once again became a source of controversy over shunning and disciplinary proceedings when a young man under discipline released documents from his disciplinary contract to blogger and author Mathew Paul Turner.
 The documents included a discipline contract and an email from church leaders to the congregation directing them to shun him.